 We are grateful for support from:

-The Harrington School of Communication and Media at the University of Rhode Island, the URI School of Education and Professional Studies, the John D. and Catherine T. MacArthur Foundation, the Alliance of Civilizations, William Penn Foundation, the Verizon Foundation, the Wyncote Foundation, and the Otto Haas Charitable Trusts.
+The Department of Homeland Security, the U.S. State Department, the Institute for Museum and Library Studies (IMLS), John D. and Catherine T. MacArthur Foundation, the Alliance of Civilizations (United Nations), and foundations including William Penn Foundation, Verizon Foundation, Arthur Vining Davis Foundation, Wyncote Foundation, and Otto Haas Charitable Trusts.